smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 ```
 :::

 In the example above, the < > characters are used only to mark the locations where field names are identified.
 Both the field name and the < > characters must be replaced by the required parameter value.
 If the specified Event command allows that a field is optional and the value will be left out of the command, the commas that delimit the field position must still be retained.
-Two consecutive commas with no value between them tells OpCon/xps that the null value should be assigned to the field in that position.
+Two consecutive commas with no value between them tells OpCon that the null value should be assigned to the field in that position.

 ## Application Example: Sending IBM i values to OpCon Properties